Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Point process modelling

 The unit rate PPP is defined by taking $\lambda(\cdot)$ to be identically 1 everywhere on $\cS$.
 If we define $Y\sim \PPP(\cS,1)$, then $Y$ is finite iff the space $\cS$ is bounded ($|\cS| < \infty$).
 In such a case, we can derive the density of $X$ with respect to the distribution of $Y$ as

 by careful manipulations of equations \eqref{distPois} and \eqref{expPois}.

-Taking the density of a point process with respect to the $\PPP(\cS,1)$ distribution is by far the most widespread approach in the literature; we argue in the following that being restricted to bounded $\cS$ makes it unnecessarily hindering.
+Taking the density of a point process with respect to the $\PPP(\cS,1)$ distribution is a common approach in the literature.
+We argue in the following that being restricted to a bounded domain $\cS$ can easily become hindering especially when considering marked point processes.